List of alien races in Marvel Comics: Uranusians

-The Uranusians are a race of wooden aliens.
+The Uranusians are a wooden species.

 Ursaa

-The Ursaa are a race of scavenger aliens.
+The Ursaa are a race of scavengers.
 They would scavenge any downed spaceships and sell any survivors they find to the Chnitt.

 V

 Va-Shaak

-The Va-Shaak are a race of alien invaders that are also known as the Horde.
+The Va-Shaak are alien invaders that are also known as the Horde.

 Vegans

-The Vegans are a humanoid race that stands 30 ft tall on average.
+The Vegans are a humanoid species that stands 30 ft tall on average.
 Vegans continually radiate anti-gravitons from areas of their brains contained within two horn-like projections on the front of their skulls in order to support their vast bulk.
-Their home planet is Vega Superior, fourth from the sun in the Vega star system in the Milky Way galaxy.
-A Vegan named Agent 7M, the Colossus, attempted to conquer Earth but was thwarted by Giant-Man.
-First seen in Tales to Astonish #58 (August 1964).
+Their home planet is Vega Superior, fourth from the sun in the Vega star system in the Milky Way.

 Viscardi

-The Viscardi are a race of aliens that live on the planet of the same name.
+The Viscardi are a species from the planet of the same name.

 Voldi

-The Voldi are a race of humanoids descended from birds that have feathers instead of hair.
+The Voldi are a humanoid bird-like species witgh that have feathers instead of hair.

 Vorms

-The Vorms are a reptilian race with red scaled skin that averages 16 ft 6 in in height.
+The Vorms are a reptilian species with red scaled skin that averages 16 ft 6 in in height.
 Their home planet is Vormir, sixth from the sun in the Helgentar star system in the Kree galaxy (Greater Magellanic Cloud).
 Each Vorm has a long tail that can be used as a weapon.
 Vorms are nocturnal and are vulnerable to great heat.
-The Star-Stalker, a Vorm mutant, possessed powers that other Vorms lack, such as the ability to fly through space and drain energy.
-First seen in The Avengers #123 (May 1974).

 Vrellnexians

-The Vrellnexians are an insectoid race that usually has purple skin, and stands 5 ft 5 in on average.
-They come from the planet Vrellnex, fifth from the sun in the Cetsin star system in the Milky Way galaxy.
+The Vrellnexians are an insectoid species that usually has purple skin, and stands 5 ft 5 in on average.
+They come from the planet Vrellnex, fifth from the sun in the Cetsin star system in the Milky Way.
 They stand on their hindmost pair of limbs, and have two sets of arms.
 They differ widely in appearance; some are winged and can fly.
-First seen in Thor #212 (June 1973).

 Vrellnexians in other media

-The Vrellnexians appear in season five of the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D..
-This version of the Vrellnexians are four-legged and operate in packs.
-In an alternate future, the Vrellnexians roam the abandoned parts of the Lighthouse and the inhabitable parts of Earth.
+The Vrellnexians appear in Agents of S.H.I.E.L.D..
+This version of the species are quadrupedal and operate in packs.

 W

 Wilameanis

-The Wilameanis are a humanoid race that appears very similarly to Earth humans, averaging 5 ft 4 in in height.
-They come from the planet Wilamean, fifth from the sun in the Yalnot star system in the Andromeda galaxy.
-In the 22nd Century, Wilameanis dun Starharbor, a popular spaceport.
-First seen in Hercules #2 (October 1982).
+The Wilameanis are a humanoid species similar to humans, averaging 5 ft 4 in in height.
+They come from the planet Wilamean, fifth from the sun in the Yalnot star system in the Andromeda Galaxy.